mvez73/oh-my-zsh-install-script/README.md

 # zsh, oh my zsh and powerlevel10k install script
 This script will install zsh, oh my zsh + the plugins you choose and the theme powerlevel10k.
 It will also detect your Linux distro to use the correct package manager to install git if necessary.
 Fastfetch can be install if you have Debian/Ubuntu.
-(More distro to come)

 ## How to install